-As a self-published writer, you want to create ebooks for cost-effective ease of access to your work.
+As a self-published author, you want to create ebooks for cost-effective ease of access to your work.
 And also create a book trailer for each.
 Most likely?
 Genre fans are reading those digital books on the same device you could reach them through with your marketing.
 A book trailer should be a part of that marketing plan.

 An ebook is a great place to do it, too, before you even get to social media marketing.
 Insert the book trailer for your next story into your ebook content in the back matter of your last book.
 It’s a great way to tease your fans and make them hungry for your next release.
 Awesomesauce.

 - a book trailer is cost effective – once created, it lasts forever and be used over and over

 - creates deeper emotional connections and fosters the trust relationship between yourself and your reader, because the visuals leave a lasting impression